irfanullahjan/cm3035-advanced-web-development/midterm/README.md

 To login to Django admin, please go to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and login using username: `admin` and password: `admin`.

+In `/midterm/proteins/admin.py`, I have registered the Model classes with the Django Admin interface so that basic editing of the entities is possible in the Admin UI.
+I have also inlined protein domains with Protein.

 ## How to import data?

 All the migrations have been run and seed data preloaded in the included `db.sqlite3` file.
 However, if anything goes wrong, the data maybe reimported by taking the following steps: